Smokepurpp

 Omar Jeffery Pineiro (born May 15, 1997), known professionally as Smokepurpp, is an American rapper.
-Originally a record producer, Pineiro later found success on the audio distribution platform SoundCloud in 2017 from his surge in popularity due to his track "Audi".

-Pineiro released his debut commercial mixtape Deadstar on September 29, 2017, and the mixtape peaked at number 42 on the Billboard 200 albums chart.
+He released his commercial debut single, "Audi", in 2017; it would go on to receive platinum certification by the Recording Industry Association of America (RIAA).
+In March of that year, he signed with Alamo and Interscope Records to release the song and his debut mixtape for which it served as lead single, Deadstar (2017), the following September.
+It peaked at number 42 on the Billboard 200, while his debut studio album and the mixtape's sequel, Deadstar 2 (2019) narrowly entered the chart.
+His second album, Florida Jit (2020) failed to chart in any known territory and served as his final album on the label.

 Early life

 Smokepurpp was born on May 15, 1997, in Chicago, Illinois.
-He and his family moved to Miami, Florida when he was three years old.
+He and his family moved to Miami, Florida, when he was three years old.
 Speaking on his upbringing, Pineiro described himself during high school as a calm individual who surrounded himself with diverse groups of people.

 Pineiro began his music career as a producer, a hobby he picked up due to boredom.
 While doing this, he had a major influence in getting his friend Lil Pump into rapping as well.
 He began to rap when no one bought his produced instrumentals and due to the success of several tracks on the audio distribution platform SoundCloud, Pineiro dropped out of high school in his senior year.

-His musical influences are Kanye West, Taking Back Sunday, Every Avenue, Young Thug and Lucki.
+His musical influences include Kanye West, Taking Back Sunday, Every Avenue, Young Thug, and Lucki.